abdelgaid/telemetry-mapping/README.md

 # Telemetry mapping

 This project contains source code and supporting files for a telemetry mapping of SQS queue `sensor-fleet` to kinesis stream `events`.
 You can deploy with the SAM CLI.
-It includes the following files and folders.
+The projects includes the following files and folders.

 - `submissions_to_events` - Code for the application's Lambda function.
-- `events` - Invocation events that you can use to invoke the function.
+- `events` - Invocation events that you can use as sample inpunt to invoke the function.
 - `template.yaml` - A template that defines the application's AWS resources.

 ## Development Overview
-We have used AWS serverless functions to make this mapping.
-The function can read continuously from SQS queue map this data to
-Kinesis event stream.
+We have used AWS lambda function to make this service.
+The function can read continuously from SQS queue map this data to Kinesis event stream.
+The following are snippts from the code `submissions_to_events/app.py`:

 ```python
 def lambda_handler(event, context):